-(v) the risk factor under the heading "Unforeseen external events may disrupt BNPP's operations and cause substantial losses and additional costs." on page 161 of the Base Prospectus (as amended by virtue of the Third Supplement) is amended as follows:
+(v) the risk factor under the heading "Unforeseen external events may disrupt BNPP's operations and cause substantial losses and additional costs." on page 202 of the Base Prospectus (as amended by virtue of the Third Supplement) is amended as follows:

-Unforeseen events such as an adverse change in the political, military or diplomatic environments, political and social unrest, severe natural disasters or climate-change related events, a pandemic, terrorist attacks, military conflicts, cyber attacks or other states of emergency could affect the demand for the products and services offered by BNPP, or lead to an abrupt interruption of BNPP's operations, in France or abroad, and could cause substantial losses that may not necessarily be covered by an insurance policy.
+Unforeseen events such as an adverse change in the political, military or diplomatic environments, political and social unrest, severe natural disasters or climate-change related events, a pandemic, terrorist attacks, military conflicts, cyber-attacks or other states of emergency could affect the demand for the products and services offered by BNPP, or lead to an abrupt interruption of BNPP's operations, in France or abroad, and could cause substantial losses that may not necessarily be covered by an insurance policy.
 Such losses can relate to property, financial assets, trading positions, personal data and key employees.
 Such unforeseen events could also lead to temporary or longer-term business interruption, additional costs (such as relocation of employees affected) and increase BNPP's costs (particularly insurance premiums).

-(d) a new risk factor is added immediately after the risk factor entitled "Benchmark reforms and licensing" on pages 169 to 171 of the Base Prospectus as follows:
+- (d) the risk factors under the heading "RISK FACTORS RELATING TO SECURITIES" starting on page 203 of the Base Prospectus are amended as follows: - (i) a new risk factor is added immediately after the risk factor entitled "Benchmark reforms and licensing" on pages 212 and 213 of the Base Prospectus as follows:

-"Future discontinuance of LIBOR may adversely affect the value of the Notes
+"Future discontinuance of LIBOR may adversely affect the value of the Securities